pabloelt/pabloelt.github.io/content/project/project5/index.md

 * <text style='color: #BBDEFC; font-weight: normal;'>Product:</text> The product that the company is trying to sell is a high-value online course design to train proffesionals in the data science sector.
 Its price is 49.99$.
 * <text style='color: #BBDEFC; font-weight: normal;'>Commercial channels:</text> The main commercial channels are phone calls, sms, emails, web chat, ad campaings, and a subcontracted lead management company.
 The lead management average cost is estimated at 3.50$ per lead.

+Before conducting any analysis or data transformation, it is crucial to set aside a portion of the dataset for validation purposes.
+This reserved data is used to validate the models after they have been trained and tested on the remaining data.
+Specifically, 30% of the dataset is saved for validation, while the remaining 70% is used for training the models.

 ---

 ## 5. Data Quality